-The third line “jmeter.gui.action.save.keep_backup_max_hours” has a default value “0” which implies to keep the backup file forever.
+The third line “jmeter.gui.action.save.keep_backup_max_hours” has a default value of “0” which implies keeping the backup file forever.
 If you want backups to be deleted automatically after a certain period then give your own value in hours.

-The fourth line “jmeter.gui.action.save.keep_backup_max_count” has 10 as default value.
-It indicates that JMeter will store up to10 latest backups per Test Plan/Scripts in the “backups” folder.
+The fourth line “jmeter.gui.action.save.keep_backup_max_count” has 10 as the default value.
+It indicates that JMeter will store up to 10 latest backups per Test Plan/Scripts in the “backups” folder.
 You can give your own value if you wish this number to be more or less.

-The fifth line “save_automatically_before_run” has a default value as “true” which signifies whenever you run a Test, JMeter will always save a backup of that Test Plan/Script before running the test.
+The fifth line “save_automatically_before_run” has a default value of “true” which signifies whenever you run a Test, JMeter will always save a backup of that Test Plan/Script before running the test.

-If you want to do some changes, just uncomment the respective properties line by removing the “#” sign and set the corresponding desired value.
+If you want to do some changes, just uncomment the respective properties line by removing the “#” sign and setting the corresponding desired value.